Salsa Big Band: Reception

 Upon its release, Salsa Big Band received favorable reviews from music critics.
-Omar Walker of Salsa Power named the album an "excelllent recording" even though the singer showed some decline in his vocals.
+Omar Walker of Salsa Power named the album an "excellent recording" even though the singer showed some decline in his vocals.
 Walker said Blades' "vision as an artist pushes him to try new sounds".
 For Angel Romero of World Music Central, "Rubén Blades is still at the top of the salsa world", and the album is "a candidate for one of the best albums of the year".
 Roberto Carlos Lujan of Solar Latin Club was critical about the repertoire: "none of the versions of the songs previously recorded by Blades are enriched with innovative interpretative bets, with the exception of 'El Pescador'".

 The album received two nominations for the 18th Annual Latin Grammy Awards, for Album of the Year and Best Salsa Album.
 Blades said to La Prensa that he took nominations very seriously since his album Siembra (which included his signature songs "Pedro Navaja" and "Plástico") was overlooked, "it is not that the album lost the award, it wasn't even nominated".
 Salsa Big Band won both accolades, and during his acceptance speech, Blades dedicated the award to his native Panama.
 Salsa Big Band also won for Best Tropical Latin Album at the 60th Annual Grammy Awards.